The Forest Declaration Assessment is a comprehensive, civil society-led effort to assess collective progress toward global forest goals.

-Launched at the Climate Summit held at UN Headquarters in New York in September 2014, the Declaration is currently endorsed by more than 200 entities including more than 50 governments, more than 60 of the world’s biggest companies, and more than 80 influential civil society and indigenous peoples’ organizations.
+The NYDF was originally launched at the Climate Summit held at UN Headquarters in New York in September 2014, and is currently endorsed by more than 200 entities including more than 50 governments, more than 60 of the world’s biggest companies, and more than 80 influential civil society and indigenous peoples’ organizations.

-Climate Focus leads network for annual progress assessment
+Climate Focus leads the coordination of the collaborative network needed for monitoring annual progress toward achieving the 2030 forest goals.

-Climate Focus annually leads an independent network of civil society groups and research institutions – the NYDF Assessment Partners– in undertaking a general and goal-specific progress assessment towards the 10 goals formulated by the NYDF.
+Now, the NYDF Assessment has become the Forest Declaration Assessment.
+Climate Focus annually leads an independent network of civil society groups and research institutions – the Forest Declaration Assessment Partners– in the necessary collaboration required between a multitude of organizations in assessing collective progress towards 2030 forest goals.

 The Forest Declaration Assessment partners work closely with the Forest Declaration Platform to enable accountability toward 2030 forest goals.